 Designers often ask questions about the capability of an operational amplifier to withstand electrical overstress.
 These questions tend to focus on the device inputs, but can involve the supply voltage pins or even the output pin.
 Each of these different pin functions have electrical stress limits determined by the voltage breakdown characteristics of the particular semiconductor fabrication process and specific circuits connected to the pin.
 Additionally, internal electrostatic discharge (ESD) protection is built into these circuits to protect them from accidental ESD events both before and during product assembly.

 A good understanding of this basic ESD circuitry and its relevance to an electrical overstress event is helpful.
 Figure 38 illustrates the ESD circuits contained in the OPAx170 (indicated by the dashed line area).
 The ESD protection circuitry involves several current-steering diodes connected from the input and output pins and routed back to the internal power-supply lines, where the diodes meet at an absorption device internal to the operational amplifier.
 This protection circuitry is intended to remain inactive during normal circuit operation.

-An ESD event produces a short-duration, high-voltage pulse that is transformed into a short-duration, high-current pulse while discharging through a semiconductor device.
+An ESD event produces a short-duration, high-voltage pulse that is transformed into a short-duration, high-current pulse when discharging through a semiconductor device.
 The ESD protection circuits are designed to provide a current path around the operational amplifier core to prevent damage.
 The energy absorbed by the protection circuitry is then dissipated as heat.

-If the supply is not capable of sinking the current, VIN can begin sourcing current to the operational amplifier, and then take over as the source of positive supply voltage.
+If the supply is not capable of sinking the current, VIN can begin sourcing current to the operational amplifier and then take over as the source of positive supply voltage.
 The danger in this case is that the voltage can rise to levels that exceed the operational amplifier absolute maximum ratings.